Service History

 Arctic aged, it required repair and overhaul more frequently.
 The Goodrich Transportation Company ultimately determined that it had reached a threshold where it would cost more to rebuild the tug than to acquire a new vessel.
 The

 Arctic was dismantled and beached north of Manitowoc harbor.
-On 17 January 1930 the tug’s enrollment documents were surrendered, declaring
+On January 17, 1930, the tug’s enrollment documents were surrendered.
+They declared the

 Arctic beached and abandoned.